If you aren’t familiar with naturally fermented beverages, you might be asking what the heck a ginger bug is and why you should make one…

 How to create a ginger bug to use as the beneficial culture to make healthy fermented homemade sodas like old fashioned ginger ale or root beer.

-- Cut a piece of ginger root about 1.5 inches long to make 2-3 tablespoons of grated ginger.
+- Cut a piece of ginger root about 1.5 inches long and grate to make 2-3 Tablespoons of grated ginger.
 You can also finely chop instead of grating.
 There is some debate about if it is better to peel the root or not.
-My genera rule is that non-organic ginger gets peeled and organic just gets rinsed before grating.
+My general rule is that non-organic ginger gets peeled and organic just gets rinsed before grating.

 - Add 2 cups of filtered water to the mason jar.
 Make sure that the water has been filtered so that it does not contain chlorine which can affect the culturing process.